 Other immunizations and tests may be recommended as determined to be needed by the Occupational Health provider.

-Allergy to animal hair and dander is common and therefore one of the more important occupational problems occurring in workers exposed to animals.
+Allergy to animal urine, saliva, hair and dander is common and therefore one of the more important occupational problems occurring in workers exposed to animals.
 Allergies can be manifested in a number of ways, including: allergic rhinitis (a condition characterized by runny nose and sneezing similar to hay fever); allergic conjunctivitis (irritation and tearing of the eyes); asthma; or atopic dermatitis (a skin condition which is caused by contact with a substance to which an individual is allergic).
 Allergy to animals is particularly common in workers exposed to animals such as cats, rabbits, mice, rats, gerbils, and guinea pigs.
 Allergic reactions can be caused by exposure to dander and debris from the skin and fur of an animal, urine, saliva, or fecal matter.
 Exposure to animal urine or feces may occur either through direct urine contact with skin or more commonly by inhaling dust from the bottom of a cage that has been contaminated with urine or fecal material.

 People who have a prior personal history or family history of hay fever or eczema will be more likely to develop asthma after contact with animals.
 These people do not seem any more likely to develop rhinitis and conjunctivitis than do those without such personal or family history.
 Everyone should exercise certain precautions to attempt to prevent animal allergy.
 These attempts should not be focused only on people with an atopic or allergy history.
 Symptoms can develop anywhere from months to years after a person begins working with animals.
 However, a majority of the individuals who are going to develop symptoms will do so within the first year.
 It is extremely unusual to develop symptoms after more than three years of animal contact.
 Certain procedures should be routinely followed in order to prevent the development of animal allergy.
 Animals should be worked with in well-ventilated areas to prevent buildup of various particles in the air.